 Dr. Simon Zadek is writing this in his independent capacity, and is a non-executive Board member of OneFarm, a vertical farm company, and the Chair of the non-profit initiative, Finance for Biodiversity.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Dr Simon Zadek is Chair of Finance for Biodiversity, Senior Advisor to the Task Force on Nature Related Financial Disclosure, and co-lead of the Taskforce on Nature Markets.
-He was Head, Secretariat, UN Secretary General’s Task Force on Digital Financing of the Sustainable Development Goals, Senior Advisor on Finance in the office of the UN Secretary General, and Co-Director of UNEP’s Finance Inquiry.
+Simon Zadek is Chair of Finance for Biodiversity, Senior Advisor to the Task Force on Nature Related Financial Disclosure, and co-lead of the Taskforce on Nature Markets.
+Former Secretariat, UN Secretary General’s Task Force on Digital Financing of the Sustainable Development Goals.